yezero/sandstorm/docs/administering/install-troubleshooting.md

 sudo apt-get remove 'nginx-*'
 ```

-Once you have done that, you should restart Sandstorm with a command such as the following.
+Once you have done that, you should restart Thurly with a command such as the following.

 ```bash
 sudo service sandstorm restart